Fishoo0/Fish-MeetFFMpeg/app/src/main/jni/SDL/docs/README-linux.md

 ================================================================================

-If you compiled or are using a version of SDL with udev support (and you should!) there's a few issues that may cause SDL to fail to detect your joystick.
+If you compiled or are using a version of SDL with udev support (and you should!) there's a few issues that may cause SDL to quit to detect your joystick.
 To debug this, start by installing the evtest utility.
 On Ubuntu/Debian:

     sudo apt-get install evtest